SeisoLLC/goat/README.md

     ```

 1. Autofix code formatting errors using those linters with a built-in `fix` option.
 Note, this is enabled by default
-   when running locally and can create a `dirty` git directory.
+   when running locally and can create a `dirty` Git directory.
 You will need to manage committing and pushing any
    changes.

     ```bash